Interior Design

 - Transferable:CSU; UC

-- General Education:AA/AS Area I; CSU Area C1; CSU Area C2
+- General Education:AA/AS Area I; CSU Area C1; CSU Area C2; IGETC Area 3A

-This course covers the historical relationship between the decorative arts, period furniture, and interior architecture from antiquity through Victorian.
-Emphasis is placed on identification of specific furniture styles and architectural features.
+This course covers global historical relationships between the decorative arts, period furniture, and interior architecture from antiquity through the 1800s.
+Emphasis is on style development as it relates to socio-economic and political factors of the times, as well as identification of specific furniture styles and architectural features.
 Field trips may be required.

 Student Learning Outcomes